-In this third cited story, the healing of the blind man by Jesus in John 9:1-3, we are given another insight into how God is aided in elevating his show of power by teaming up with the helpful scapegoat who is Satan.
-As Jesus states in the passage quoted, the lifelong blindness experienced by the man was inflicted upon him from birth for the sole purpose of providing a public show of God's power and "glory" later in life through being healed.
+Finally, in the story of the healing of the blind man by Jesus in John 9:1-3, we are given yet another insight into how God is aided in elevating his show of power by teaming up with the helpful scapegoat who is Satan.
+As Jesus states in the passage, the lifelong blindness experienced by the man was inflicted upon him from birth for the sole purpose of providing a public show of God’s power and “glory” later in life through being healed.
 The blind man in this story was robbed of a lifetime of sight for no other reason than to allow God (in the person of Jesus) an outlet for glorifying himself by stooping to heal him.
-If Satan is understood to be a major source of pain and misery in the lives of God's special creation, we see another example of God enlisting the services of his supposed arch-enemy to attain a self-glorifying end.
+If Satan is understood to be a major source of pain and misery in the lives of God’s special creation, we see another example of God enlisting the services of his supposed arch-enemy to attain a self-glorifying end.

 Another use of the Hebrew term describing the adversary’s actions translates as a “divine counselor” of sorts.
 One example of this is found in a comparison of I Chronicles 21:1 and II Samuel 24:1.
 In the former, we read that “Satan rose up against Israel and caused David to take a census of the people of Israel.”
 In this account, the census is said to have been encouraged by Satan, for which David is severely punished by God with a plague that kills seventy thousand Israelites.
 In the latter account, the identical event is described, with the one difference being that here it is God who influences the census rather than Satan: “Once again the anger of the Lord burned against Israel, and he caused David to harm them by taking a census.
 ‘Go and count the people of Israel and Judah,’ the Lord told him.”
 Despite this, God still becomes infuriated and punishes the Israelites with the aforementioned plague.